 The basis of their diet is a kind of porridge, prepared from sorghum and corn.
 It is mixed with milk and blood, taken directly from a wound on the neck of a cow.
 They rarely eat meat, usually only during festive events or during a drought.

-Mursi people also practice scarification.
+People of the Ethiopian Mursi tribe also practice scarification.
 Cut skin is rubbed with ash, so the scars need long time to heal and are more visible.
-Women have on their stomach a symbol of the clan from which they originate, and on the shoulder a pattern identical to the one fired on cows owned by their husbands.
+Women of the Mursi tribe have on their stomach a symbol of the clan from which they originate, and on the shoulder a pattern identical to the one fired on cows owned by their husbands.
 They do not wear a lot of jewelry, but mostly metal bands, bracelets and anklets.
 During the ceremony, women adorn themselves in animal skins and headgears made from the tusks of animals, etc.

 Sometimes men wear bracelets made from bones and hair of elephants.
 A large stick (dongen) worn by men is used for defense and fight.
 It is more often replaced by the rifle AK47, being ubiquitous in this part of the world.